Gatwick Express: Performance

-In May 2013 the Chairman of Gatwick Airport, Roy McNulty, criticised the Gatwick Express service for its overcrowding and old rolling stock.
+In May 2013, the Chairman of Gatwick Airport, Roy McNulty, criticised the Gatwick Express service for its overcrowding and old rolling stock.
 He said that the train service sometimes "at times veers towards Third World conditions" and that it gives air passengers arriving in the United Kingdom a bad first impression of the UK, and called for major improvements.
 Southern responded by stating that it had provided some 20,000 extra peak-hour seats every week on the London-Brighton line.

-In August 2018 they were directed by the Advertising Standards Authority (an independent advertising regulator) to remove claims of a 30-minute journey time between London and Gatwick due to poor performance on the line.
+In August 2018, Govia Thameslink Railway was directed by the Advertising Standards Authority (an independent advertising regulator) to remove claims of a 30-minute journey time between London and Gatwick due to poor performance on the line.

 Rolling stock

-Govia Thameslink Railway operates a fleet of Gatwick Express branded s which it received during 2016.
+Govia Thameslink Railway operates a fleet of Gatwick Express branded s which it received in 2016.
 GTR placed a £145.2 million order with Bombardier for 27 sets of the type in November 2014 to replace the existing Class 442 Wessex Electrics.

 The type underwent testing in July 2015, and began to enter passenger service in February 2016.
-The new trains have 12 carriages compared with 10 for the Class 442, and also feature additional luggage space, wireless internet connectivity and passenger service updates.
+The new trains have four carriages, compared with five for the Class 442, allowing three units to operate together to form a 12-coach train, whilst Class 442s can only form a ten-coach train.
+These trains also feature additional luggage space, wireless internet connectivity and passenger service updates.

-In April 2016, drivers belonging to the ASLEF trade union refused to pick up passengers on the new Class 387 trains.
+In April 2016, drivers belonging to the Associated Society of Locomotive Engineers and Firemen (ASLEF) trade union refused to pick up passengers on the new Class 387 trains.
 The trains are fitted with "Driver-Only Operation" (DOO) capability, meaning that the driver closes the doors using CCTV and decides that it is safe to move off, rather than a guard.
-DOO had been used on the previous 10-car Class 442, but the union claimed that extending this to 12-car trains put too much pressure on the driver and was unsafe.
+DOO had been used on the previous ten-car Class 442, but the union claimed that extending this to 12-car trains put too much pressure on the driver and was unsafe.
 In response, GTR took legal action, and the union ultimately dropped the claim.

 The Gatwick Express branded fleet is maintained at Lovers Walk Depot with stabling facilities provided at Stewarts Lane depot.
 Some classified overhaul work has also been undertaken at Hornsey EMU Depot taking advantage of the unit's dual voltage capability.